tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>Cross/honeycomb cut lines: the second-best cutting technique that offered flexibility in all directions.</li>
 <li>Large hexagons/honeycombs: the thin gap made the traces broke immediately when being bent.</li>
 </ul>
-<p>After getting the result of plywood, I modified the design a bit before testing with acrylic: straight intersecting lines with 3mm gap; wavy cut lines with slightly less than 3mm gap; and large hexagons with slightly greater than 3mm gap.
+<p>After getting the result of plywood, I modified the design a bit before testing with acrylic: straight intersecting lines with 3mm gap; wavy cut lines with slightly thinner gap; and large hexagons with slightly greater gap.
 The results looked better, however, the one with straight intersecting lines was still the most flexible one.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/hinge-4.jpg" class="img-fluid w-100"/>
 <p></p>